NethServer/nethsecurity/packages/ns-api/README.md

 - changing the parameters of a NAT helper already loaded in the kernel
 - disabling a NAT helper

-If `enabled` is `false`, any parameter changes are ignored and not applied.
+If `enabled` is `false`, all parameter changes are ignored and not applied.